-covers commode chairs as durable medical equipment (DME) when your doctor orders them for use in your home if you can’t use a regular toilet.
+Medicare Part B (Medical Insurance) covers commode chairs as durable medical equipment (DME) when your doctor orders them for use in your home if you’re confined to your bedroom.

 Make sure your doctors and DME suppliers are enrolled in Medicare.
-It’s important to ask your suppliers if they participate in Medicare before you get DME.
-If suppliers are participating suppliers, they must accept assignment (which means, they can charge you only the coinsurance and Part B deductible for the Medicare‑approved amount).
+It’s also important to ask a supplier if they participate in Medicare before you get DME.
+If suppliers are participating in Medicare, they must accept assignment (which means they can charge you only the coinsurance and Part B deductible for the Medicare‑approved amount).
 If suppliers aren’t participating and don’t accept assignment, there’s no limit on the amount they can charge you.
-Medicare won’t pay claims for doctors or suppliers who aren’t enrolled in Medicare.